On Possible Limit Functions on a Fatou Component in non-Autonomous Iteration: Abstract

 The possibilities for limit functions on a Fatou component for the iteration of a single polynomial or rational function are well understood and quite restricted.
 In non-autonomous iteration, where one considers compositions of arbitrary polynomials with suitably bounded degrees and coefficients, one should observe a far greater range of behaviour.
 We show this is indeed the case and we exhibit a bounded sequence of quadratic polynomials which has a bounded Fatou component on which one obtains as limit functions every member of the classical Schlicht family of normalized univalent functions on the unit disc.
-The main idea behind this is to make use of dynamics on Siegel discs where high iterates of a single polynomial with a Siegel disc U approximate the identity closely on compact subsets of U. \\
+The proof is based on quasiconformal surgery and the use of high iterates of a quadratic polynomial with a Siegel disc which closely approximate the identity on compact subsets.
+Careful bookkeeping using the hyperbolic metric is required to control the errors in approximating the desired limit functions and ensure that these errors ultimately tend to zero.